 FAU_STG_EXT.1 External Audit Trail Storage

+Hierarchical to: No other components.

 Depedencies: FAU_GEN.1 Audit data generation

 FAU_STG_EXT.1.1 The TSF shall be able to [selection: transmit the generated audit data to an external IT entity, receive and store audit data from an external IT entity].

 FAU_STG_EXT.2 External Audit Trail Storage

 Hierarchical to: FAU_STG_EXT.1 External audit trail storage.

 Depedencies: FAU_GEN.1 Audit data generation

-FAU STG EXT.2.1 The TSF shall be able to [selection: transmit the generated audit data to an external IT entity, receive and store audit data from an external IT entity] using a trusted channel implementing the [selection: Ipsec, SSH, TLS, TLS/HTTPS, SNMPv3] protocol.
+FAU_STG_EXT.2.1 The TSF shall be able to [selection: transmit the generated audit data to an external IT entity, receive and store audit data from an external IT entity] using a trusted channel implementing the [selection: Ipsec, SSH, TLS, TLS/HTTPS, SNMPv3] protocol.

-FAU_STG_EXT.3 Action in Case of Loss of Management Connection to the external IT entity remotely managing the TOE is not available.
+FAU_STG_EXT.3 Action in Case of Loss of Management Connection

+- - Hierarchical to: No other components.

-Dependencies: FAU STG EXT.1 External audit trail storage
+Dependencies: FAU_STG_EXT.1 External audit trail storage

-FAU STG EXT.3.1 The TSF shall [assignment: action] when the communication link
+FAU_STG_EXT.3.1 The TSF shall [assignment: action] when the communication link to the external IT entity remotely managing the TOE is not available.